 Asiatique Riverfront: Asiatique Riverfront is the biggest outdoor mall in Bangkok.
-Built on the docks of the renovated warehouses of East Asiatic Company, it is a blend of both the modern and colonial times.
-The mall is huge with most area outdoors.
+Built on the docks of the renovated warehouses of East Asiatic Company, it is a blend of both modern and colonial times.
+The mall is huge with most areas outdoors.

 Besides, taking a stroll alongside the Chao Phraya River or riding the Ferris wheel sums up a great evening.
 You can only visit the Asiatique after 4 pm.

 2. Sathorn Pier

 Wat Yannawa: Just half a kilometre away from Sathorn Pier is Wat Yannawa, a temple built more than 240 years ago.
 This temple from the Ayutthaya period was built under the reign of King Rama III.
 The temple front is built in the shape of a boat a Chinese junk ship that used to frequent the harbours of Thailand due to strong trade relationships.

 However, if you are short on time, you can probably skip this one.

 Iconsiam: Iconsiam is the newest, dazzling hi-end mall in the town.
 This place has the best brands from around the world, a 3-Michelin star restaurant and more than 100 famous restaurants.
 Packed with luxury brands, I was literally swept off my feet at some places.